MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 ### Shuffle the data with multiple keys

-In some cases, the `hint.strategy=shuffle` will be ignored, and the query will not run in shuffle strategy.
-For example, in the following example, the join has summarize on its left side, so using `hint.strategy=shuffle` will not apply shuffle strategy to the query:
+In some cases, the `hint.strategy=shuffle` will be ignored, and the query won't run in shuffle strategy.
+For example, in the following example, the join has summarize on its left side, so using `hint.strategy=shuffle` won't apply shuffle strategy to the query:

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA22OsQ6CMBRFd7/ijpAoqQyamOCiDMz4A9U+oGpb0j40GD/eBjUu3tzhDu/lnJqdN+WNLIfZE/eOPKFm6fmgDWELJZk4ziQXYr0Qy1gIsZmaiXfS+BkGY6TXD8LJDZaTFMcRZa+DU1SpOSZEpeLl2WmLi7YKBbS15NFpy1lgH1HtWIRuaJorIal/aviq7aWRLe2860OUW+UfATj7B/YCGrh7PdwAAAA=" target="_blank">Run the query</a>